Viniciuscoding/Viniciuscoding/README.md

 - 👋 Hi, I’m @Viniciuscoding
 - 👀 I’m interested in NLP, NLU and NLG
 - 🌱 I’m currently learning GCP
-- 💞️ I’m looking to collaborate on NLP projects
+- 💞️ I’m looking to collaborate on NLP/NLU/NLG projects
-- 📫 How to reach me at notinmyhouse@gmail.com

 <!---
 Viniciuscoding/Viniciuscoding is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.